brave/leo/examples/example-ui-react/src/README.md

-Example react app to test using a Leo svelte component exported as a react component
+Example react app to test using a Nala svelte component exported as a react component